The University of Tennessee-Knoxville vs Auburn University

 The Financial Comparison

-Ten years after enrollment, Auburn University graduates earn a median of $65,337 compared to $60,249 at The University of Tennessee-Knoxville.
-The payback period is 8.6 years at The University of Tennessee-Knoxville versus 7.8 years at Auburn University.
+Then look at what that buys.
+Ten years after enrollment, Auburn University graduates earn a median $65,337 against $60,249 at The University of Tennessee-Knoxville.
+The cost earns itself back in 8.6 years at The University of Tennessee-Knoxville and 7.8 years at Auburn University.

-Graduates leave The University of Tennessee-Knoxville with a median $20,500 in debt versus $21,000 at Auburn University.
-The debt-to-earnings ratios are 0.49 and 0.49 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave The University of Tennessee-Knoxville owing a median $20,500 versus $21,000 at Auburn University.
+Their debt-to-earnings ratios are 0.49 and 0.49 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers